 Faculty, staff, students and community members collaborate on professional, scholarly and creative works that contribute to the health of our institution, our community and tribal communities throughout the country.
 We are dedicated to:

-- Implementing best practices for advancing student learning in an environment focused on student
+- Implement best practices for advancing student learning in an environment focused on student success.

-- Developing educational programs that differentiate UTTC as a leader in education, leadership development and innovation in student
+- Develop educational programs that differentiate United Tribes Technical College as a leader in education, leadership development and innovation in student research.

-- Establishing a scholarly environment for faculty and
+- Establish a scholarly environment for faculty and staff.